 Virtual Learning Environment (VLE)

-The instructors could try setting up a Virtual Learning Environment (VLE) to gather and sort out data that could be of use to measure student engagement in e-learning.
-These data include learners’ grade quizzes, tests, assignments, notifications, etc. While the work is being carried out by the VLE, the course-builders can make use of the spared time and review the collected data.
-Then they can assess students’ development, involvement, and provide feedback to students.
+When it comes to measuring student engagement in an online program, the instructors could try setting up a Virtual Learning Environment (VLE).
+This would allow them to gather and sort out data that could be useful for assessing student engagement in e-learning.
+These data include learners’ grade quizzes, tests, assignments, notifications, etc. While the work is being carried out by the VLE, the course-builders can make use of their spare time and review the collected data.
+Then they can assess students’ development, and involvement, and provide feedback to students.

 Learning Management Systems (LMS)

 Thanks to the utilization of educational technology, not only do social media channels such as Facebook or Twitter can help e-learners to interact with each other.
-But they also help e-course developers measure student engagement during the lesson.
+But they also help e-course developers measure student engagement in an online program.

 And it would be convenient for both sides, now that the students can both have room for reflexivity and critical thinking and manifest their engagement.
 Whereas the lecturers can interact with students, help them get involved further in the course, and measure how far the students have engaged in the course via their comments and questions.